NixOS/nixpkgs/CONTRIBUTING.md

 ### How can I get a committer to look at my PR?

+- Improve skimmability: use a simple descriptive PR title (details go in commit titles) outlining _what_ is done and _why_.
+- Improve discoverability: apply all relevant labels, tick all relevant PR body checkboxes.
-- Simply wait.
+- Wait.
 Reviewers frequently browse open PRs and may happen to run across yours and take a look.
 - Get non-committers to review/approve.
 Many committers filter open PRs for low-hanging fruit that are already been reviewed.
 - [@-mention](https://github.blog/news-insights/mention-somebody-they-re-notified/) someone and ask them nicely
 - Post in one of the channels made for this purpose if there has been no activity for at least one week